conda-forge/nettle-feedstock/README.md

 Home: https://www.lysator.liu.se/~nisse/nettle/

-Package license: GPL 2 and LGPL3
+Package license: GPL-2.0-or-later OR LGPL-3.0-or-later

 Summary: Nettle is a low-level cryptographic library that is designed to fit easily in more or less any context